 The Great Debate: Bagged vs. Bagless

-• Bagged: Less common in stick vacuums but available in compact canisters.
+- Bagged: Less common in stick vacuums but found in compact canisters.

 Noise Levels and Your Neighbors

-Living in close proximity means being considerate.
-Vacuum noise is measured in decibels (dB).
-A quiet conversation is about 60 dB.
-A typical vacuum can range from 70 dB to over 85 dB.
-Look for models advertised as “quiet” or check reviews for noise level tests.
-Anything under 75 dB is generally considered reasonable for apartment use.
+Consideration for neighbors means choosing a quieter vacuum.
+Noise is measured in decibels (dB); a quiet conversation is around 60 dB.
+Look for models advertised as “quiet” or those with noise levels under 75 dB, which is generally acceptable for apartment use.

 Special Considerations for Apartment Living